enquanlim/enquanlim.github.io/index.markdown

   <div id="about" class="tab-content" markdown="1" tabindex="0" aria-labelledby="about-tab">

   Upon my graduation from NTU, I joined SocGen where I spent a year with the Quant Research team and another year in the Asia Flow Index Trading team.
-During my 2 years, I've developed expertise in equity derivatives pricing, volatility modeling, and quantitative strategies.
+During my 2 years, I've developed a fundamental understanding of equity derivatives pricing, volatility modeling, and quantitative strategies.

   Currently, I'm seeking opportunities in trading or derivatives pricing roles where I can apply my technical skills and market knowledge.